shiddiki/29-card-game-/README.md

 # 29-card-game-
-a single player card game in c#
+a single player card game in c#.